nihalgupta933-sys/airflow-learning-hub/README.md

 Hi!
 Welcome to my repository.
 I am a beginner learning Data Engineering.
 This is my very first project where I built and orchestrated **3 simple data pipelines (DAGs)** using the **Astronomer CLI** and **Docker Desktop**.

-*⚠️ **Note:** Due to local system upload constraints, some project configuration folders did not upload completely, but all core code and pipelines run perfectly as shown below!*
+*⚠️ **Note:** Due to local system upload constraints, some project configuration folders did not upload completely, but all core pipeline code runs perfectly as shown below.*

 ---

 ## 🛠️ Tech Stack Used
-* **Orchestrator:** Apache Airflow
+* **Orchestration Engine:** Apache Airflow
 * **Environment Management:** Astronomer CLI (Astro)
 * **Containerization:** Docker Desktop
 * **Language:** Python